luong-komorebi/Awesome-Linux-Software/README.md

 ### Games
 - [Civilization5](http://www.civilization5.com/) - Sid Meier’s Civilization® is recognized as one of the greatest strategy franchises of all-time.
 - [Cockatrice](https://cockatrice.github.io/) - Cockatrice is an open-source multiplatform supported program for playing tabletop card games over a network.[![Open-Source Software][OSS Icon]](https://github.com/Cockatrice) ![Freeware][Freeware Icon]
+- [Desura](http://www.desura.com/about) - Desura is a community driven digital distribution service for gamers, putting the best games, mods and downloadable content from developers at gamers fingertips, ready to buy and play.
 - [Minecraft](https://minecraft.net/en/download/?ref=m) - Minecraft is a game about placing blocks and going on adventures.
 Explore randomly generated worlds and build amazing things from the simplest of homes to the grandest of castles.![Freeware][Freeware Icon]
 - [PlayOnLinux](https://www.playonlinux.com/en/) - Play Windows Game on Linux. [![Open-Source Software][OSS Icon]](https://github.com/PlayOnLinux/POL-POM-4) ![Freeware][Freeware Icon]
 - [Steam](http://store.steampowered.com/) - Awesome Gaming platform, which open the gates to many games.![Freeware][Freeware Icon]